Flag of the United Tribes of New Zealand: Criticism

 Te Kara's use as a Māori flag has drawn criticism from some historians and activists, particularly because of the circumstances of its adoption in 1834.
-Historian Vincent O'Malley argues by not allowing the rangatira to consult with their iwi at the time of the vote, the organizers violated the traditional Māori decision-making process in which rangatira responded to the will of the public rather than deciding on behalf of them.
+Historian Vincent O'Malley argues by not allowing the rangatira to consult with their iwi at the time of the vote, the organisers violated the traditional Māori decision-making process in which rangatira responded to the will of the public rather than deciding on behalf of them.
 O'Malley compares Busby's process to 'manufacturing chiefly consent.'
-Historian Gavin McClean calls into question European's desire to adopt the flag, describing Te Kara as a flag of convenience for Europeans and the protection of their vessels.
+Historian Gavin McLean calls into question European's desire to adopt the flag, describing Te Kara as a flag of convenience for Europeans and the protection of their vessels.
 Others have noted that, despite only Māori participating in the vote, all of the designs were created by an English missionary without consultation of any Māori.
-Linda Munn, an activist involved in the creation of national Māori flag, said Te Kara 'represented the patronising control that Pākehā [non-Māori or white New Zealanders] have always sought to exert over Maori independence.’
+Linda Munn, an activist involved in the creation of the national Māori flag, said Te Kara 'represented the patronising control that Pākehā [non-Māori or white New Zealanders] have always sought to exert over Maori independence.’
 Other criticisms highlight the fact that the rangatira at the vote only represented a small contingent of New Zealand's Māori population.
-Contemporary New Zealand politician Jerningham Wakefield argued the consideration of a flag wasn't 'even known to any of the native tribes out of the small peninsula which forms about a twelfth part of the country.'
+Early colonizer Jerningham Wakefield argued the consideration of a flag wasn't 'even known to any of the native tribes out of the small peninsula [that is, contemporary Northland, aka Te Tai Tokerau] which forms about a twelfth part of the country.'